 Trilogy in Summerlin Shea Homes is a Trilogy branded age-restricted community within Summerlin.
 At build-out, there will be more than 300 houses on 50-plus guard-gated acres with a dozen floor plans, from more than 1,500 to 2,800 square feet.
 Trilogy also will offer a resort club with features like a fitness center, pool and other games and gathering places.

 Free book on retiring in Vegas

-Would you like an advance copy of Hal DeKeyser’s upcoming book: “RetireNV – Warm weather, low taxes, great affordable housing and things to do make Vegas a perfect retirement home”?
-Email firstname.lastname@example.org with RetireNV in the subject line, and you can learn about tax, lifestyle, ease of living inherent in retiring here, plus more about Las Vegas 55-plus active adult communities.
-It will be sent to you in early 2018.
+Would you like an advance copy of Hal DeKeyser’s book: “RetireNV – Warm weather, low taxes, great affordable housing and things to do make Vegas a perfect retirement home”?
+Go to www.RetireNV. com and register, and you will be sent the e-book.